Oil Little Changed as Oversupply Worries Linger | MarketScreener

 By Sarah Toy

-Oil prices closed little changed Wednesday, erasing an earlier rally as traders awaited U.S.-China trade talks and weighed a mixed inventory report.
+Oil prices swung between small gains and losses Wednesday, erasing an earlier rally as traders awaited U.S.-China trade talks and weighed a mixed inventory report.

-U.S. crude futures fell less than 0.1% to $52.59 a barrel, and Brent, the global gauge of prices, added 0.1% to $58.32 a barrel.
+U.S. crude futures stayed essentially flat at $52.62 a barrel, and Brent, the global gauge of prices, slipped 0.1% to $58.33.
 Crude had rallied more than 2% earlier in the day but erased that advance late in the session.
 Oil is near a two-month low and down about 30% in the past year as investors grapple with fears of slowing demand amid weak global growth.

 Investors were anxious earlier this week when tensions between the world's two largest economies seemed to escalate after the U.S. imposed export restrictions on more than two dozen Chinese companies, citing their role in the abuse of Muslim minorities, and placed visa restrictions on Chinese officials.